-- If the traffic concern has been successfully resolved and the residents and property owners are satisfied with the results, staff will make the installation permanent or recommend a permanent installation to the Council Transportation Committee or City Council. - If the residents and property owners are unhappy with the installation, even though the traffic study shows the devices have been successful, they may request removal of the device.
-For a device to be removed by the residents and property owners, a petition needs to be submitted with signatures from at least 10 percent of the people in the affected area.
+• If the traffic concern has been successfully resolved and the residents and property owners are satisfied with the results, staff will make the installation permanent or

+- If the residents and property owners are unhappy with the installation, even though the traffic study shows the devices have been successful, they may request removal of the device.
+For a device to be removed by the residents and property owners, a petition needs to be submitted with signatures from a minimum of five residents or property owners or a minimum of 10% of the residents or property owners on the street in question, whichever is higher at least 10 percent of the people in the affected area.
 After the petition is received, staff will send out a postcard survey to determine support for removal.
-If 67 percent or more of the individuals who respond request removal, the device will be removed and the NTMP process will automatically restart.

-• If traffic study shows the speed of traffic or the volume of cut-through traffic has not been reduced, staff may remove the device or ask the Council Transportation Committee and/or the City Council for approval to remove.
+A minimum of 35% of the postcard ballots must be returned, and ilf 67% percent or more of the individuals who respond request removal, the device will be removed, and the NTMP process will automatically restart. - If traffic study shows the speed of traffic or the volume of cut-through traffic has not been reduced, staff may remove the device or ask the Council Transportation Committee CTC and/or the City Council for approval to remove.
 Staff will automatically arrange for another neighborhood meeting to determine if the residents want to consider a different device.